judka-uriel/uriel-book/uriel_en.md

   relation to people — corresponding to the sefirot *Chesed-Gevurah-Tiferet*;
-- the higher corresponds to intellectual development, knowledge of G‑d and the created world, including through religion and science — corresponds to the sefirot *Chokmah-Binah-Da'at*.
+- the higher corresponds to intellectual development, knowledge of G‑d and the created world, including through religion and science — corresponds to the sefirot *Chokhmah-Binah-Da'at*.

 Also through the sefirah *Keter* occurs the spiritual connection with G‑d, and through *Malkhut* — low-level quantum connections from the outside.

-There are two additional higher levels: *chayah* received by Adam, who was created according to the model of *Adam Kadmon*, and *yechidah*, which manifests upon achieving singularity with its Divine source.
+There are two additional higher levels: *chayah*, received by Adam, who was created according to the model of *Adam Kadmon*, and *yechidah*, which manifests upon achieving singularity with its Divine source.
 This level of soul can be received by Mashiach, when his mind